tbarn/new-website/posts/the-future-of-apis-is-still-beginners.md

 In a [talk in 2019](https://noti.st/tbarn/nYB5cI/breaking-down-barriers-to-hello-world), I said, “Beginners’ struggles are **all** our struggles.”
 Now, five years later, I still find this entirely true.
 The future of APIs is (still) beginners.

-In this blog post, I want to explore what a beginner is, why it is essential to center around beginners in APIs, and provide some examples and lessons based on real experiences in some of my API developer experience work.
+In this blog post, I want to explore what a beginner is, why it is essential to center APIs around beginners, and provide some examples and lessons based on real experiences from my API developer experience work.

 ## What is a beginner?